gisma-courses/LV-uav-workflow/morea/UAVFieldwork/experience-fw-11.md

 ### Digitizing the survey area

 ### Missionplanner or Qgroundcontrol survey feature
 We want to plan a flight in a structured terrain in the upper Lahn-valley.
 Start the `QGroundcontrol` and navigate to Mission tab and open `Pattern->Survey`.
-Start digitizing a pattern as you want and also fill in the values on the right sided menus for camera angel overlap and so on.
+Start digitizing a pattern as you want and also fill in the values on the right sided menus for camera angle overlap and so on.

 {% include medium-img.html url="qcmission.png" %}

 Save this fightplan to an appropriate folder.

-### Calling makeAP from the uavRmd package
+### Calling `makeAP` from the `uavRmd` package

 There are a lot of optional arguments available that helps to control the generation of an autonomous flight plan.
 In this first use case we keep it as simple as possible.
 First we will focus the arguments to organize the project.
 All results will be stored in a fixed folder structure.
 The root folder is set by the argument `projectDir`. e.g. `~/proj/uav`.
 The current working directory will then be generated from the `locationName` and is always a subfolder of the `projectDir`.
 So in this case it is set to `firstSurvey`.
 The resulting folder for a specified location in a speciefied project is then `~/proj/uav/firstsurvey`.
 According to the date of planning the following subfolder structure is set up.
 The log files are saved in the `log` folder the temporary data sets are stored in a folder called `run`.